10 Aluminum Finishes Types for Custom CNC Parts

 The most important property of surface finishes is its capability to provide a protective coating against UV light, moisture and extreme temperatures.
 This protective layer coating helps in preventing corrosion, wear and tear.
 Additionally, aluminium finishes can decrease friction, increase heat dissipation.
 They can also improve the part functionality as a whole.

+For those looking to optimize the performance and aesthetics of your CNC parts, design and engineering services from Yijin Hardware can help guide you in selecting the best surface treatment for your specific needs.
 For Beginners to have a better understanding of Surface Finishes, feel free to check this guide: Surface Finishes In CNC Machining

 2 Main Groups of Aluminum Finishes